thombles/slae/README.md

 ## Assignment 5: Analysis of MSF payloads

 There is nothing to build here.
 The .raw files and passwd file mentioned in the analysis blog post are kept here for reference.

+## Assignment 6: Shellcode polymorphism

+There is some miscellaneous stuff about the original shellcodes from shell-storm in the *-original folders.
+The *-poly folders contain my reworked version of each.
+No parameters are required for any of these.

+      ./build.py

+* nc: Creates a bind shell by invoking /bin/nc with suitable parameters
+* shadow: Uses a chmod syscall to set /etc/shadow to 0666 permissions
+* iptables: Invokes iptables -F to clear firewall rules